Explore Our Affordable Courses

 • Interestingly, socialist countries accord equal importance to the fundamental rights and duties of their citizens.

-• Duties are much inclusive and comprehensive in spirit – Covers women, environment, tolerance, education, unity and integrity of India, Noble ideals of national movement among others.
+• Duties are much more inclusive and comprehensive in spirit; they cover women, the environment, tolerance, education, the unity and integrity of India, and the noble ideals of the national movement, among others.

 Citizen Duties in India: Constitutional Mandates and Proposed Revisions